salesforce/base-components-recipes/README.md

 ## Use Base Components in Your Own Project

 Use the `c` namespace components as building blocks for your own projects.
 See the [LWC Storybook POC](https://github.com/reiniergs/lwc-storybooks-poc) for an example.
+This non-Salesforce usage is currently experimental, and while many components will work, others will not.
+We are continuing our efforts to provide these components for non-Salesforce use.
+Star the repo for updates as we move forward.

 ## Documentation